OGRECave/ogre/Docs/src/scripts.md

 ## top

-Sets the vertical position of the element relative to it’s parent.
+Sets the vertical position of the element relative to its parent.
 @par
 Format: top &lt;value&gt;<br> Example: top 0.5